stephenogwere/coffee-around-the-world/README.md

  * The Header
  * Credits
-   * "Icon made by Freepik from www.flaticon.com"
+   * " Icon made by Freepik from www.flaticon.com "